mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 it.
 Instead of extending the reach of the Federation, it had become a tool of the wealthy.
-High-ranking nobles and business leaders were effectively selecting the Scout Service’s missions and sanctioning only those which served their narrow business interests.
+High-ranking nobles and business leaders were effectively selecting the Scout Service's missions and sanctioning only those which served their narrow business interests.
 While developing trade routes was certainly a key goal, Cleon felt that the Scout Service must be focused